Express Data Path

-XDP (eXpress Data Path) is an eBPF-based high-performance data path used to send and receive network packets at high rates by bypassing most of the operating system networking stack.
+XDP (eXpress Data Path) is an eBPF-based high-performance network data path used to send and receive network packets at high rates by bypassing most of the operating system networking stack.
 It is merged in the Linux kernel since version 4.8.
 This implementation is licensed under GPL.
 Large technology firms including Amazon, Google and Intel support its development.
 Microsoft released their free and open source implementation XDP for Windows in May 2022.
 It is licensed under MIT License.

 Data path

 The idea behind XDP is to add an early hook in the RX path of the kernel, and let a user supplied eBPF program decide the fate of the packet.
 The hook is placed in the network interface controller (NIC) driver just after the interrupt processing, and before any memory allocation needed by the network stack itself, because memory allocation can be an expensive operation.
 Due to this design, XDP can drop 26 million packets per second per core with commodity hardware.

 The eBPF program must pass a preverifier test before being loaded, to avoid executing malicious code in kernel space.
 The preverifier checks that the program contains no out-of-bounds accesses, loops or global variables.

 The program is allowed to edit the packet data and, after the eBPF program returns, an action code determines what to do with the packet: